Today the Education for Peace in Iraq Center (EPIC) remembers what happened in Halabja 24 years ago today.

 Erik K. Gustafson

-EPIC's founder and executive director.
+EPIC founder and director.
 Erik is a U.S. Army veteran of the 1991 Gulf War, an Iraq specialist, and a passionate advocate for human rights, peace, and development.